-If you love to grab a banana in the morning as you walk out the house for work or a quick workout then this article will be of great importance to you.
-Bananas are a great source of potassium, anti-oxidants, B-vitamins, magnesium, Vitamin C, Biotin, and Fiber.
-Bananas are excellent for cardiovascular health, the digestive tract, and a great “first food” for the young infants.
+If you love to grab a banana in the morning as you walk out of the house for work or a quick workout then this article will be of great importance to you.
+Bananas are a great source of potassium, anti-oxidants, B vitamins, magnesium, Vitamin C, Biotin, and Fiber.
+Bananas are excellent for cardiovascular health, and the digestive tract, and are a great “first food” for young infants.

 The next time you pick up a banana to eat you may want to keep a few key important factors in mind.
 The nutritional properties of bananas change as they ripen.
 Have you noticed that a banana gets sweeter as it ripens?
-This occurs has the enzymes contained in bananas progressively break down the starch (a polymeric form of sugar that does not have a sweet taste).
-As the banana ripens or get brown, the starch has already transformed into a simple sugar, which makes the banana much easier to digest, especially for those who have irritable bowel disease or abdominal bloating.
-However, if you are a Type 2 Diabetic, you might want to avoid the brown bananas, as the broken down simple sugar can cause a spike in blood sugar levels.
+This occurs as the enzymes contained in bananas progressively break down the starch (a polymeric form of sugar that does not have a sweet taste).
+As the banana ripens or gets brown, the starch has already transformed into a simple sugar, which makes the banana much easier to digest, especially for those who have irritable bowel disease or abdominal bloating.
+However, if you are a Type 2 Diabetic, you might want to avoid brown bananas, as the broken-down simple sugar can cause a spike in blood sugar levels.

-According to a Japanese study, published in a 2009 issues of “Food Science and Technology Research”, the brown spots on bananas produce a substance called Tumor Necrosis Factor (TNF), which breaks down abnormal cells including those that cause cancer.
+According to a Japanese study, published in a 2009 issue of “Food Science and Technology Research”, the brown spots on bananas produce a substance called Tumor Necrosis Factor (TNF), which breaks down abnormal cells including those that cause cancer.
 According to their research, as the banana ripens it produces more anti-oxidants and more anti-cancer properties.
 The darker spots it has the better the anti-cancer properties are.
-Also the research concluded that a banana with yellow skin and dark spots is 8 times more effective in boosting the body’s immune system than the banana with a green skin.
-Therefore, the best time to eat the banana is when it is fully ripen.
+Also, the researchers concluded that a banana with yellow skin and dark spots is 8 times more effective in boosting the body’s immune system than a banana with green skin.
+Therefore, the best time to eat the banana is when it is fully ripened.